 Unless you’re a first-time buyer, you're probably selling your current home as well.

-This is called a property chain – where successfully buying a home is dependent on the relative success of another transaction.
-If one deal fails, the whole chain could collapse – losing you money in the process.
+This is known as a property chain, where successfully buying a home is dependent on the success of other transactions.
+If one link fails, the whole chain can fall apart, potentially costing you a fortune in the process.

 Why would the chain break?

 Nearly a third of house sales collapsed last month, according to property buying company Quick Move Now, mostly because buyers have struggled to raise the finance they need from their mortgage lender.
 Other reasons could be if the seller can’t find another property to move to, if either party are made redundant or if they simply get cold feet and pull out.